-- Victoria Police; for example, the Protective Services Unit (PSU), or - Civic Compliance; for example, Sheriff's Operations.
+- Victoria Police; for example, PSU, or - Civic Compliance; for example, Sheriff's Operations.

 Increased resourcing and a clear process would allow the property conditions of an intervention order to be implemented without the victim of violence being required to enforce the terms of the order herself.